Code-Institute-Submissions/meltaylor78-holiday_planner/README.md

 After the HTML fixes, the both the CSS and HTML code passed with no issues.

 **User Acceptance Testing**
-user acceptance tesing was compplete by users manually interacting with the site and checking expected functioinality vs site responce, in addtion the users were looking at the useability and the look and feel of the site.
+user acceptance tesing was completed by users manually interacting with the site and checking expected functioinality vs site responce, in addtion the users were looking at the useability and the look and feel of the site.

 Testing was conducted on;